 Everyone needs to eat; am I right?

-Whether I am in coach or a sleeper, one activity I enjoy is walking to the cafe car to grab a snack or beverage.
+Whether I am in coach class or a sleeper, one activity I enjoy is walking to the cafe car to grab a snack or beverage.

-You can hang out in the cafe car but be aware of other passengers who may want to use that space.
+You can hang out in the cafe car, but be aware of other passengers who may want to use that space.
 If you are on a Superliner train, you can eat downstairs and go upstairs for more views.

 One advantage of train travel is that it allows you to review your destination plans before arriving.